 The Hall family went to Turkey on an expat comment and ended up being owners of the countries 4th largest brewery.
 How did that come about?

 We moved to Istanbul in 2006 and at that time the quality of the beers available was pretty dire.
 Dad was inspired by this to start home brewing and it quickly turned into more than a hobby.
-It wasn’t unusual for him to be receiving requests to make beers from all around the world for parents of my friends at school.
+It wasn’t unusual for him to be receiving requests to make beers from all around the world for the parents of my friends at school.

-Due to the popularity in the beers dad was making and the lack of any venue in Istanbul (pre-2013) offering good quality craft beer, it was decided to take the leap and open a microbrewery in the centre of the city, offering good beers and good food.
+Due to the popularity in the beers dad was making and the lack of any venue in Istanbul (pre-2013) offering good quality craft beer, it was decided to take the leap and open a microbrewery in the center of the city, offering good beers and good food.
 We opened the ‘Bosphorus Brewing Company’ in 2012 and it is still open to this day.

 You all returned to England a few years ago and bought The Black Swan Inn, Pickering.
 Please tell us about the history of the establishment.

 The Black Swan Inn opened for business in 1737 (previous to that it was known as the New Globe Inn) and operated primarily as a coaching inn.
 Carriages could be rented by the day and horses stabled for those passing through the town.
 In addition, the yard at the rear of the building was the place to go to hire a hearse with horses and accompanying carriages.
-Residents included Charles Dickens and Rex Whistler, whose paintings can still be seen on the plaster work of some of the rooms.
+Residents included Charles Dickens and Rex Whistler, whose paintings can still be seen on the plasterwork of some of the rooms.
 Many significant events took place in the building.
-The current dining room once hosted Pickering’s court house and in 1836, The Black Swan hosted the celebrations that accompanied the inaugural journey of the Whitby and Pickering Railway.
+The current dining room once hosted Pickering’s courthouse and in 1836, The Black Swan hosted the celebrations that accompanied the inaugural journey of the Whitby and Pickering Railway.

-It went on to be the site of Pickering's first Masonic lodge (and has some unusual architecture which alludes to this) along with the Cyclist Touring Club (CTC).
-Prior to the prevalence of motor vehicles, The Black Swan was recognised as a renowned place for touring cyclists to stay and still bears record of this by way of the large 'CTC Headquarters' plaque on the wall (one of only 9 remaining in the UK).
+It went on to be the site of Pickering’s first Masonic lodge (and has some unusual architecture which alludes to this) along with the Cyclist Touring Club (CTC).
+Prior to the prevalence of motor vehicles, The Black Swan was recognized as a renowned place for touring cyclists to stay and still bears record of this by way of the large ‘CTC Headquarters’ plaque on the wall (one of only 9 remaining in the UK).
 Operating as a commercial hotel, it passed from private ownership to Braims Brewery of Tadcaster at the turn of the 20th century.
-Subsequently Braims was acquired by John Smiths Brewery and so The Black Swan became part of their estate and ultimately deteriorated through lack of investment.
+Subsequently, Braims was acquired by John Smiths Brewery and so The Black Swan became part of their estate and ultimately deteriorated through lack of investment.
 In 2015 it once again became privately owned and so began a process of rolling renovation to return it to its former prominence in the town.
-With nine comfortably modern letting rooms, a popular restaurant, brew-house and cocktail bar, the Black Swan assures today's visitor of a visit to remember.
+With nine comfortably modern letting rooms, a popular restaurant, brew-house and cocktail bar, the Black Swan assures today’s visitor of a visit to remember.

-One of my favourite aspects of the Black Swan is Whistler's Bar, Pickering's first dedicated gin bar and cocktail bar.
+One of my favorite aspects of the Black Swan is Whistler’s Bar, Pickering’s first dedicated gin bar and cocktail bar.
 Where did the idea for its design come from and how has it been received by the locals?

 The majority of the design was conjured up by owner Philip and Laura Bartram who operates Whistlers but there was an opportunity for other staff members at the Black Swan to put forward their ideas.
-Can only speak for myself but Whistlers has become a very popular drinking hole in Pickering due to it’s extensive and unique cocktail and gin selection, and thanks to it’s cosy and inviting atmosphere.
+Can only speak for myself but Whistlers has become a very popular drinking hole in Pickering due to it’s extensive and unique cocktail and gin selection, and thanks to it’s cozy and inviting atmosphere.